THE ROYAL PRIESTHOOD

 We see the aged Apostle Paul pressing toward the fullness of the salvation offered to the royal priesthood.

-I press toward the mark for the prize of the high calling of God in Christ.
+I press toward the goal for the prize of the upward call of God in Christ Jesus.
 (Philippians 3:14)

 Obviously Paul is speaking of more than salvation from wrath.